Jack Crisp

 Jack Crisp (born 2 October 1993) is a professional Australian rules football player, currently playing for the Collingwood Football Club in the Australian Football League (AFL).
 He previously played for the Brisbane Lions from 2012 to 2014.
+He holds the record for the most consecutive games played in VFL/AFL history, having played 262 consecutive games and counting as of the conclusion of the 2025 AFL season; He broke the record of 244 consecutive games previously set by Jim Stynes in 1998.

 Playing career

-Crisp participated in the Auskick program at Myrtleford, Victoria and played his junior football with the Murray Bushrangers.
+Crisp participated in the Auskick program at Myrtleford, Victoria, and played his junior football with Myrtleford in the Wangaratta & District Junior Football League prior to playing with the Murray Bushrangers in the Under 18 TAC Cup, where he won their 2011 club best and fairest award.